 Alexander Graham Bell is generally regarded as one of the greatest inventors of the 19th and 20th century and is best remembered for inventing the telephone.

 Moving into March, the better weather is (hopefully) starting to arrive and it’s the perfect time of year to get out there and explore the great outdoors

 Alice Munro is one of Canada's brightest literary stars and her work has established her as one of the greatest living writers of fiction.
 She also has the honour of being Canada's sole recipient of the Nobel Prize in Literature, which was won in 2013.

-It's impossible to write about the history of Canada without mentioning Sir John A. MacDonald.
-A proud Scotsman, MacDonald served as Canada's first (and third) Prime Minister.
-He was hugely also influential in creating the Confederation of Canada, which celebrates its 150th anniversary this year.
+It's impossible to write about the history of Canada without mentioning Sir John A. Macdonald.
+A proud Scotsman, Macdonald served as Canada's first (and third) Prime Minister.

 On the 7th November 1885 in Craigellachie, British Columbia, Scotsman Donald Smith was given the honour of driving in the last spike on the newly-formed Canadian Pacific Railway (CPR).
 The track united British Columbia, isolated in the west of Canada, with the east and remains a popular symbol of national unity in Canada to this day.

 244 years ago, on 15 September 1773, the town of Pictou in Nova Scotia welcomed nearly 200 Scottish settlers on board the ship, Hector.
 The landing of this famous ship is popularly regarded as one of the earliest arrivals of Scottish settlers to Canada.